 Variability in mean payment per physician, number of physicians, and aggregated payments for transactions in the Open Payments database, 2014–2018, for each top-category specialty available for allopathic and osteopathic physicians.

-The Medicare Durable Medical Equipment, Devices & Supplies by Referring Provider and Service dataset contains information on usage, payments and submitted charges organized by National Provider Identifier (NPI), Healthcare Common Procedure Coding System (HCPCS) code, and supplier rental indicator.
+The Order and Referring dataset provides information on all physicians and non-physician practitioners, by their National Provider Identifier (NPI), who are of a type/specialty that is legally eligible to order and refer in the Medicare program and who have current enrollment records in Medicare.
 Note: This full dataset contains more records than most spreadsheet programs can handle, which will result in an incomplete load of data.
 Use of a database or statistical software is required.

 This dataset shows characteristics of the Inpatient Rehabilitation Facilities (IRFs) that are shown on Inpatient Rehabilitation Facility Compare.
 It includes a list of IRFs with information such as address, phone number, state, city and county data with the information about Centers for Medicare & Medicaid Services (CMS) Regions where each of the IRFs are located.
 This dataset also contains data regarding different measure codes and their corresponding scores for majority of the IRFs.